 And that's the only way it can happen.

-Yeah, look, I uh uh it's just the whole thing is a nightmare, and a lot of it's not making sense at this point.
+And a lot of it's not making sense at this point.

 No, it's not.

-And everything they're saying, I I heard something about they had a problem putting the bullets into the chamber.
+And everything they're saying, I heard something about they had a problem putting the bullets into the chamber.

-And that's what's kind of I'm hearing these other things kind of flaky, you know, when it comes to that.
+And that's what's kind of, I'm hearing these other things kind of flaky, you know, when it comes to that.

 I didn't do anything wrong.

-Yeah, I and you know, it's so unfortunate.
+And, you know, it's so unfortunate.

-That uh that right there boggles my mind.
+That right there boggles my mind.

 I mean, you would never do that.

-I mean, I was in the service, I was a safety range safety officer, you know, NCO.
+I was a safety range safety officer, you know, NCO.

-And that's well, like rule number one.
+And that's rule number one.

 It's pretend.

-You know, I kind of like what George Clooney has said that I think it's responsible.
+You know, I kind of like what George Cloney has said.

-Um this is simple gun safety 101.
+This is simple gun safety 101.

 Somebody's responsible for this.